SmartableAI/artificial-intelligence/_news/2020-10-21-neural-pathway-crucial-to-successful-rapid-object-recognition-in-primates.md

 ---
 category: news
 title: "Neural pathway crucial to successful rapid object recognition in primates"
-excerpt: "Rapid recurrent processing in the ventrolateral prefrontal cortex (vlPFC) helps primates quickly identify objects, according to research from MIT's McGovern Institute and Center for Brains, Minds, and Machines."
+excerpt: "The findings enrich existing models of the neural circuitry involved in visual perception and help to further unravel the computational code for solving object recognition in the primate brain.
+Led by Kohitij Kar, a postdoc at the McGovern Institute for ..."
-publishedDateTime: 2020-10-20T20:09:00Z
+publishedDateTime: 2020-10-20T20:39:00Z
 originalUrl: "https://news.mit.edu/2020/neural-pathway-crucial-successful-rapid-object-recognition-primates-1020"
 webUrl: "https://news.mit.edu/2020/neural-pathway-crucial-successful-rapid-object-recognition-primates-1020"
 type: article